Winipedia/pyrig/docs/builders/pyinstaller.md

     └── icon.png  # 256x256 PNG recommended
 ```

-Not you could also override `get_app_icon_png_path` to use a different icon at a custom location.
-I recommend keeping it in the resources directory though.
+Note: You can also override `get_app_icon_png_path` to use a different icon at a custom location.
+However, it's recommended to keep it in the resources directory.

 ### 3. Build